muremwa/notes-world-editor/README.md

-# Notes World Editor
+# Markdown Editor
 The markdown editor for [notes-world project](https://github.com/muremwa/notes-world) served [over here](https://notesworld.pythonanywhere.com/notes/new/note/).
+Or any other projects.

 - - -
 ## Info